46OkuMen/46-okunen-monogatari/docs/space_saving_tricks.md

 				* The rest of the spaces are with the rest of the file.
 Spaces: (444ed - 0x4432d = 1c0 spaces)
 					* The game file has: 1204d - 11e8d = 1c0.
 All spaces accounted for.
 					* So why is it split up there?
+				* !!The footer shows up in two locations - that place around 13a50, and alo at 0x44640, with the rest of the text.
+But it has some garbage after it instead of the text I write...!!
 				* Actually it's not the split that matters; I can point to stuff at the end of the error block and it shows up just fine.
 It's just anything beyond that final 18-byte footer...
 					* I can totally insert stuff in that last block of 20's, too.
 Cool.
 					* Any way I can move that footer?